Moodle Groups feature allows instructors to group students in many ways and for many activities.

 How to Create Auto-Generating Groups

-- Go to your participants list in your Moodle course through the Administration block on the left hand side of the course
+- Go to your participants list in your Moodle course at the top of the page.

 - Select Auto-Create Groups from the list underneath the left hand box